Custom Car Registration in North Dakota

 Unlike the process of obtaining a custom or historic vehicle registration in ND, owners of rebuilt or reconstructed vehicles will be required to complete additional steps when registering their cars.
-Applicants for custom car registrations will first be required to submit their rebuilt vehicle to an inspection conducted by a state-approved business.
+Applicants for custom auto registrations will first be required to submit their rebuilt vehicle to an inspection conducted by a state-approved business.
 After verifying that the vehicle abides by the state regulations, the inspector must fill out the Certificate of Vehicle Inspection (Form SFN 2486) and submit it to the state DOT.
-Then, to obtain a registration for custom vehicles in ND, car owners will be required to submit the car titles and/or bills of sale for the vehicle's major components along with the SFN 2872 form and the fee payment.
+Then, to obtain a registration for custom vehicles in ND, car owners will be required to submit the car titles and/or bills of sale for the vehicle’s major components along with the SFN 2872 form and the fee payment.

 Fees to Register a Custom or Antique Vehicle in North Dakota

-When applying for ND historic car tags, on the other hand, you will be asked to arrange payment of $10 fee for standard antique license plates or $60 for standard collector plates.
+When applying for ND historic car tags, on the other hand, you will be asked to arrange payment of $10 fee for standard antique DMV license plates or $60 for standard collector plates.
 Personalized plates of both types, however, currently cost $100.
 Note that North Dakota vintage car tags do not have to be renewed.
 Therefore, you will be required to complete the car registration renewal procedure only if you own a standard passenger vehicle within the state.